allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_simple.md

    1 file added
    ```

-1. Let's also remove a file.
+1. Remove a file.
 We'll need to specify the file's full path (within the dataset, not locally) to remove it.

    ```bash
    clearml-data remove --files data_samples/dancing.jpg